 soldering temperature restrictions that limited LED technology applications in

 the past.
 Brighter LEDs, which are favored by consumers, can produce too much

 heat at the chip surface, adversely affecting the surrounding encapsulant even

 Silicone, however, can take the heat.
 Brighter LEDs, encapsulated in

-silicone, are now being more widely used in cell phones, televisions, computer
+silicone, are now being more widely used in cell phones, new and revolutionary

 Health, environmental, and social benefits

 Silicone encapsulants have a longer life than organic encapsulants,

 reducing replacement and maintenance costs and solid waste.